jeevakumar-m/HotelBookingTest/README.md

 1.hotelBookingTestStepDefinitions :
 ====================================

-  a.Test-contains the stepdefinition logic for hotelbooking feature for different services. b.hotelBookingTestStepDefinitions inherits from AbstractTestSteps that holds the simplified view of the basic step that are required by all stepdefinition files.
+  a.Test-contains the stepdefinition logic for hotelbooking feature for different services.<br />
+  b.hotelBookingTestStepDefinitions inherits from AbstractTestSteps that holds the simplified view of the basic step that are required by all stepdefinition files.<br />

 2.model :
 ====================================

-  a.request - contains all the required POJO for requests b.response - contains all the required POJO for response
+  a.request - contains all the required POJO for requests<br />
+  b.response - contains all the required POJO for response<br />

 3.TestRunner
 ====================================

-drives the complete test execution which can be controlled using different tags that are used for test execution. this is a junit based testrunner
+drives the complete test execution which can be controlled using different tags that are used for test execution. this is a junit based testrunner<br />

 4.Service Layer
 ====================================

-  This contains the Classes for different services offered by the swagger
+  This contains the Classes for different services offered by the swagger<br />
-    a.Auth service - class responsible for generating token b.Booking service - responsible for all booking related operations c.Ping service - responsible for all health check functionality
+    a.Auth service - class responsible for generating token <br />
+    b.Booking service - responsible for all booking related operations<br />
+    c.Ping service - responsible for all health check functionality<br />
-5. API Util holds the constants ,wrapper for all the basic feature functionalities and then Util to create a resuable restassured component that can be used across different tests
+5. API Util holds the constants ,wrapper for all the basic feature functionalities and then Util to create a resuable restassured component that can be used across different tests<br />
-6. LoggerFile to log the results
+6. LoggerFile to log the results<br />
-7. parser file to read the config file
+7. parser file to read the config file<br />
-8. Properties categorized as application and extent used for app related credentilals and urls and the later for reporting.
+8. Properties categorized as application and extent used for app related credentilals and urls and the later for reporting.<br />

 Total Test created for the @ProjectRequirement mentioned is 14 Tests as mentioned below ,

+**Execution Details
+**

+Execution can be started by pulling down the repo and configuring the required tags in the testrunner section , executing maven goals would trigger test execution.<br />

 Results :
 ====================================